Click the upload button or drag and drop your WEBP file. Upload up to 10 files for batch conversion.

 Quick comparison to help you choose the right format

 WebP is Google's image format, introduced in 2010 as a modern alternative to JPEG and PNG for web delivery.
-It uses a compression algorithm derived from the VP8 video codec, achieving 25-35% smaller file sizes than JPEG at equivalent visual quality.
+It uses a compression algorithm derived from the VP8 video codec, achieving 25 to 35% smaller file sizes than JPEG at equivalent visual quality.
 WebP supports both lossy and lossless compression modes, as well as transparency and animation.
-Chrome adopted WebP early, and today all major browsers support it โ but support in desktop apps, social media platforms, and image processing pipelines is still inconsistent, which is why converting WebP to JPG is a common need.
+Chrome adopted WebP early, and today all major browsers support it, but support in desktop apps, social media platforms, and image processing pipelines is still inconsistent, which is why converting WebP to JPG is a common need.

 WebP is excellent for web delivery but creates friction everywhere else.
 When you download an image from a website, it often arrives as WebP.
-Then you try to open it in Photoshop โ older versions fail.
-You try to send it as an email attachment โ some email clients show a blank attachment.
-You try to upload it to a form or platform โ it gets rejected.
-You try to open it on Windows 7 or 8 โ no native support.
-You try to print it โ some print software cannot handle WebP.
+Then you try to open it in Photoshop and older versions fail.
+You try to send it as an email attachment and some email clients show a blank attachment.
+You try to upload it to a form or platform and it gets rejected.
+You try to open it on Windows 7 or 8 and there is no native support.
+You try to print it and some print software cannot handle WebP.
 JPG was designed for maximum compatibility and has 30+ years of universal support across every device, software, and platform ever made.

 | Platform / App | WebP | JPG |